oshio91/CAnD3-RRWM-Activity---Self-rated-Health-and-Marital-Status-in-Canada/README.md

 This repository contains the program, codes, and instructions for replicating my analysis of self-rated health as a function of marital status and other sociodemographic characteristics of individuals in Canada.
 I used the Canadian GSS (General Social Survey), Cycle 31, 2017 family file.
 ## Contents
 - A ".md" file to guide you through the available material and how to replicate the results in this analysis.
-- A ".docx" file for the program containing instructions for replicating the findings.
+- A ".pdf" file for the program.
+It contains instructions for replicating the findings.
 - A ".do" file for the codes used in the analysis.
 This file can be viewed using Stata or a ".txt" package like Notepad or Notepad++.
 - A ".log" file for the analytical outputs.
 This file can be viewed using Stata or a ".txt" package like Notepad or Notepad++.
 ## Data Accessibility Statement